aptible/support/source/topics/paas/how-to-set-up-your-own-logging-stack.md

 Next, under the "Logging" tab in your environment, add a log drain by selecting "Elasticsearch" as the type and selecting your database.

+Note: if you'd like to do some pre-processing of your logs before sending them to ElasticSearch (or would rather send them somewhere else altogether), you should [set up a HTTPS log drain](/topics/paas/how-do-i-setup-a-https-log-drain)

 ### Step 3: Set up a Kibana instance

 Kibana is an open source, browser-based analytics and search dashboard for Elasticsearch.
 Follow the instructions in our [aptible/docker-kibana](https://github.com/aptible/docker-kibana) repo to deploy your own instance as an Aptible app.